pachyderm/pachyderm/README.md

 # Pachyderm File System

 ## What is pfs?
-Pfs is a distributed filesystem built for use with Docker.
-It leverages btrfs to create a git like interface with a rich commit history and branching.
-All functionality is exposed via a RESTful http api.
+Pfs is a distributed filesystem for large scale data processing similar to HDFS.
+It's designed to integrate painlessly into a Docker stack by using containers itself for deployment and by letting users specify distributed computations as containers.
+Furthermore pfs leverage  btrfs (the same filesystem that powers Docker itself) to offer cluster wide filesystem snapshotting.

 ## Key Features
 - Fault tolerant system built around CoreOS primitives (implemented)